mainsail-crew/MainsailOS/docs/_coverpage.md

 # V-CoreOS <small>1.0</small>

-> A easy to use, preconfigured raspberry pi image for your printer.
+> The easy way to run klipper on your 3D printer.

 - Supports multiple printers out of the box
 - Supports multiple controller boards